 In first-time director Dan Friedkin’s film, a Canadian Jewish soldier and former member of the Dutch resistance is looking for stolen art in the days following the liberation of Holland.
 While the Dutch are feverishly hunting down collaborators and seeking revenge, Joseph Piller, played masterfully by Claes Bang, finds himself doubting that a particular artist had aided the Nazis.
 The Dutch authorities are not amused by this Jew’s involvement.
 I really liked this film about one man’s commitment to seeking truth and justice in the midst of chaos.

 9/26/19 - "The Jewish Week"

-A still from 'Incitement' shows the Yehuda Nahari Halevi, whoe plays Yigal Amir, burning a poster of
+INCITEMENT, with Yehuda Nahari Halevi, who plays Yigal Amir, burning a poster of the prime minister

 Marguerite (Mélanie Thierry) wants to know more about the whereabouts of her imprisoned husband, so she flirts with Nazi collaborator Rabier, played by Benoit Magimel, in Emmanuel Finkiel’s “Memoir of War.”

 In 1996, a French filmmaker auditioned several elderly Yiddish-speaking people in Paris for a short film that he was preparing.
 At the time, he spoke to me about his attachment to Yiddish culture, his fear that it might be lost, and the special vitality that he believed the Yiddish language held.